zivahealth/ziva_bmi_algorithm/README.md

 | Poor (Increased Health Risk)      | 60-70%        |
 | High (Increased Health Risk)      | 30-60%        |
 | Unhumanly High                    | 0-30%         |

+### Deploying the Algorithm
+Assuming the environment is properly set up, [this](./src/models/essential_files.zip) zip file contains all the essential files needed to run/replicate the algorithm.
+All other files in this repository are meant for transparency in the development process.

 ## File Structure